SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>Statements</h2>

-Statements are the fundamental unit of programming in imperative programming languages.
+Statements are the fundamental unit of programming in imperative programming languages (used in some restricted sense).
+Ergo, imperative programming languages (in some restricted sense) are those that use statements as their fundamental unit, in this sense a program consits of n statements.
 Statements do not return a value.
 Since statements do not return a value, they either do nothing or cause side effects. var test = 2 + 6; -> side effect of initializing a variable test